walmartlabs/fruit-loops/README.md

 - `dispose()`: Should be called after a page is no longer needed in order to clean up resources.
 - `navigate(path, callback)`: Updates the existing page to point to a new path.
 This will clear a variety of the page's state and should only be done for pages that expect this behavior.
 See the [performance](#performance) section for further discussion.

+### `page.$.ajax`

+There are a number of utility methods exposed on the node-side ajax instance including:

+- `.allComplete` Returns `true` if there are no requests currently waiting.
+- `.toJSON` Returns a stringified JSON object containing the response content from all requests involved in the page.
+- `.minimumCache` Returns a structure containing the minimum cache of all requests.
+Contains
+  - `no-cache`: Truthy if the response is not cacheable
+  - `private`: Truthy if the response must be private cached
+  - `expires`: Number of seconds that the response should expire in. `Number.MAX_VALUE` if no content contained a cache expiration.

 ## Client APIs

 ### $ APIs